-My three year old daughter Elodie and I recently experimented with making Homemade Salmon Gravlax together!
-I’ve had her in the kitchen cooking and baking almost daily, since she was 15 months old.
+My daughter and I recently experimented with making cured salmon together!
 We used a small portion of salmon as a test.
 It would be perfect at brunch or lunch for two.

-I think of salmon gravlax as smoked salmon without the smoke.
+Cured salmon is kind of like smoked salmon without the smoke.
 The texture is similar, but the flavour is lighter and brighter.
-Elodie and I used this method from Serious Eats.
-Because we were experimenting, I chose a much smaller portion of fish.

 Homemade Salmon Gravlax

-- In a small bowl, mix the sea salt, sugar, and white pepper.
+- In a small bowl, mix the sea salt, sugar, and pepper.

-- The next day, remove the plastic wrap and dill from the top of the fish, flip it over, replace the dill, and recover with fresh plastic wrap.
-Place the weight back on top of the salmon and put it back in the fridge overnight.
+- The next day, remove the weight, plastic wrap, and dill from the top of the fish.
+Flip the salmon over.
+Replace the dill, and re-cover the fish with the same plastic wrap.
+Place the weight back on top of the salmon and put it back in the fridge, again overnight.